Essential Nepal and India 2024-2025 Trip Notes

 Please remember that everyone has different spending habits, some prefer to spend more on souvenirs, some on experiences and others on a night out!
 Make sure to budget your trip to your spending habits for shopping, drinking, and tipping.

-While tipping in India isn’t necessarily a cultural tradition, it can be expected at touristic sites and is an appropriate way to recognise great service while travelling.
+While tipping in India isn’t necessarily a cultural tradition, it can be expected at touristic sites and is an appropriate way to recognize great service while travelling.
 Rounding up your bill or leaving a small tip is a small gesture that is greatly appreciated across the country.
 In restaurants, a 10% service charge is often included in the bill, so it’s best to check whether or not it’s been added.
 For street food, no tipping is required.
-For local taxis or TukTuk, we recommend rounding your bill to the nearest ₹10 or ₹20.
+For local taxis or Tuk-tuk, we recommend rounding your bill to the nearest ₹10 or ₹20.
 Your local guide and driver would also appreciate tipping as a sign of your gratuity for their service.

 Tips are a common reward for service staff in Nepal.
 Your tour guide and crew will be especially appreciative and honored with this kind of traditional gratitude at the end of your tour.